ericwood8/TimeEntryServer/README.md

    10/6/2025 = Fixed nullability and upgraded the NuGet packages.

+    8/6/2026 - Fixed warnings and added Playwright stub for just playing around.
+    8/6/2026 - Verified that it compiles with Visual Studio 2026 Community edition v18.8.2 .

 # Time Entry
 The TimeEntry is a .NET Aspire designed to streamline workforce management.
 Its purpose is for employees to be able to: